blackhillsinfosec/FreeLabFriday_Labs/Decks/Green_Expansion_v2/V2Deck/PER/ctfs/DM_medium.md

-## Medium CTF - WMI Event Subscription Analysis
+## WMI Event Subscription Analysis

 During a threat hunt, you query WMI event subscriptions on a server using PowerShell: